mvhaen/fizz-buzz/README.md

 # Agile Technical Practices Distilled: Fizz Buzz kata

+> Note: this is just me running through this kata, while simultaneously learning Rust and experimenting with Github Copilot.
+I used Copilot to both generate large parts of the implementation and tests, and later refactor.
+Most the documentation below was also generated with Copilot.

 The Fizz Buzz kata is a simple programming exercise that is often used to teach or practice basic programming concepts.
 The goal of the exercise is to write a program that prints the numbers from 1 to 100, but with some modifications:

 - If the number is divisible by 3, print "Fizz" instead of the number.